 Fruit desserts for instance are a very cheap and easy treat!
 The first thing that pops up into my mind is the well known apple crumble of course!
-Soft and smooth bits of apple under a layer of crunchy flour sugar and butter: awesome crust!
+Soft and smooth bits of baked apple under a layer of crunchy flour sugar and butter: awesome crust!

-Making apple crumble is such a no brainer, I’m sure you would be able to assemble a kick ass apple crumble without any recipe whatsoever.
+Making baked apple crumble is such a no brainer, I’m sure you would be able to assemble a kick ass apple crumble without any recipe whatsoever.

 It’s one of my mom’s favorite desserts to prepare and hers is drop dead delicious.
 No matter how you serve apple crumble: freshly baked and warm straight out of the oven or made in advance and served cold (with a good dollop of whipped cream on top or custard…).

 I love apple crumble to bits!
 Another fun thing about apple crumble is the fact that you can replace the apples and use I guess almost every other type of fruit that you happen to have in your pantry or fruit basket!
 I love a super sweet cherry crumble…

 Or peaches, strawberries or mango… enough crumble ideas to get me going for yet another year of dessert making and baking!

 Crumble and Crisp